Holder estimates for kinetic Fokker-Planck equations up to the boundary: Vanishing of infinite order on the incoming boundary

 The set $\OO_r(\z)$ can be expressed explicitly by the formula

 Since $\Omega$ is convex, we know that

 We assume that $\z \in \gamma_-$, thus $\vz \cdot n<0$.
 Recall that also $t<0$ in $Q_1$.
 Thus, if $r < r_0$,

 For any given $t<0$, the quantity $-t \vz \cdot n$ is negative.
-The set on the right hand side has an arbitrarily small measure provided that we pick $r_0$ small (depending on $v_0 \cdot n$ only).
-We pick $r_0>0$ so that its measure is sufficiently small and we finish the proof.
+The set on the right-hand side has an arbitrarily small measure provided that we pick $r_0$ small (depending on $v_0 \cdot n$ only).
+We pick $r_0>0$ so that its measure is sufficiently small and we finish the proof. \end{proof}